TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 {{< /gallery >}}

-This seems pretty good, but writing this article I did notice that the common-mode range is 2 volts under the AES3 spec but I doubt it's going to cause massive issues and I won't be swapping it for something else for part 2.
+This seems pretty good, but writing this article I did notice that the common-mode range is 2 volts under the AES3 spec but I doubt it's going to cause massive issues for the prototype and I probably won't be swapping it for something else for part 2.

 The [AM26LV32](https://www.ti.com/lit/ds/symlink/am26lv32.pdf) also have a brother, the [AM26LV31](https://www.ti.com/lit/ds/symlink/am26lv31.pdf) a `Low-Voltage High-Speed Quadruple Differential Line Driver` which has pretty much the same specs but goes into the other direction:

 ![AM26LV31 Logic diagram](images/chrome_2025_03_20_11-27-50_OS4d4oYBDK.png)

-{{<todo>}} Explain / reword the part on top {{</todo>}}

-While writting this article I speak as tho this is obvious and the only option.
+While writting this article I say things as tho they are obvious and the only option.
 Truth is until very late into the project I was extremly unsure about the electronics.
 At the time, I was struggling getting a signal in/out from real hardware and I was suspecting these circuit more and more.

 This lead me down the path of trying to reverse-engeenier the electrical side of a proprietary protocol with nothing but google image.
 After much research I stumbled onto the [Klark Teknik DM80-Ultranet](https://www.thomann.fr/klark_teknik_dm80_ultranet.htm) an ultranet expention card for the [DM8000](https://www.klarkteknik.com/product.html?modelCode=0829-AAC).
 What was really interesting was the very nice, high resolution, top view of the pcb.